-The so-called ‘George Clooney effect’ has meant more and more households are adding a coffee pod machine to their morning routine.
-And after a month with one in residence, it’s easy to see why: the Nespresso Vertuo is compact, neat and convenient, and after choosing the flavor and size from a (slightly) mind-boggling array of multicoloured pods, your coffee is ready at just two touches of a button.
+The Nespresso Vertuo Plus is compact, neat, and convenient, and after choosing the flavor and size from a (slightly) mind-boggling array of multicolored pods, your coffee is ready at just two touches of a button.
 With such a streamlined product, you could forget you were making coffee in the first place, until you come to dispose of the pods themselves.
+We tested the Nespresso Vertuo Plus to see if it's worthy of a place in our round up of the best coffee makers.

 The Vertuo Plus also has a moveable water tank (surprisingly useful if you’re finding somewhere to house this in an office or in your flat) and the capsule lever closes automatically.